joolstorrentecalo/gitlab-foss/doc/user/application_security/vulnerabilities/index.md

 1. Select outside the filter field.
 The vulnerability severity totals and list of matching vulnerabilities are updated.
 1. Select the SAST vulnerability you want resolved.
 1. In the upper-right corner, select **Resolve with AI**.
-1. Add an additional commit to the MR. This forces a new pipeline to run.
-1. After the pipeline is complete, on the [pipeline security tab](../vulnerability_report/pipeline.md#view-vulnerabilities-in-a-pipeline), confirm that the vulnerability no longer appears.
-1. On the vulnerability report, [manually update the vulnerability](../vulnerability_report/index.md#change-status-of-vulnerabilities).

 A merge request containing the AI remediation suggestions is opened.
 Review the suggested changes, then process the merge request according to your standard workflow.